-Apart from the passing reference ‘to the world of Christ’ in 6:1, this is the first explicit mention of Jesus since 5:10.
-It was at this point that the author of Hebrews broke off his exposition of the high priesthood ‘after the order of Melchizedek’ so as to turn again to exhortation, and thus to warn and encourage his listeners (5:11-6:20) In a striking but carefully crafted parallel this paraphrase of Psalm 110:4 signals that the so called ‘digression’ of 5:11-6:20 is ending.
-The author has addressed his hearers by reproof, warning, and encouragement so that they will give their full attention to what he is about to say in chapter 7 regarding the Son as a superior high priest in the order of Melchizedek.
+Apart from the passing reference ‘Christ’ in Hebrews 6:1, this is the first explicit mention of Jesus since Hebrews 5:10.
+It was at this point that the author of Hebrews broke off his exposition of the high priesthood ‘after the order of Melchizedek’ so as to turn again to exhortation, and thus to warn and encourage his listeners (Hebrews 5:11-6:20).
+In a striking but carefully crafted parallel, this paraphrase of Psalm 110:4 signals that the so-called ‘digression’ of Hebrews 5:11-6:20 is ending.
+The author has addressed his hearers by reproof, warning, and encouragement so that they will give their full attention to what he is about to say in chapter 7 regarding the Son as a superior High Priest in the order of Melchizedek.

 Jesus came into the world to become His people’s Savior, to blaze a trail through the barrier of sin by His perfect life and atoning death.
 He then went up into Heaven to reign as the high priest— not a temporary priest like the Levites in Israel, but a High Priest forever after the order of Melchizedek.
 Christ will never be replaced in His heavenly mission for His people.
 He will never fail and never die.